CompuTec/computec-docs/docs/wms/user-guide/transactions/pick-order/from-pick-order.md

 # From Pick Order

-The Pick Order transaction allows generating a ProcessForce Production issue from a Pick Order.
+The Pick Order transaction allows generating CompuTec ProcessForce Production issue from a Pick Order.
 (An example Pick Order used in this guide is posted below).

 ![Pick Order](./media/pick-order.png)